Hickory Grove Baptist Church: History

-Future

 On January 30, 2011, The congregation of Hickory Grove Baptist Church affirmed the Rev. Clint Pressley as the new Senior Pastor of Hickory Grove.
-Rev. Pressley actually attended the church as a teenager, and was a pastor at Hickory Grove, under Dr. Joe B. Brown, before leaving to serve at Alabama's Dauphin Way Baptist Church.
-Rev. Pressley returned to replace Dr. Joe B. Brown as Senior Pastor, in 2009.
+Rev. Pressley attended the church as a teenager, and was a pastor at Hickory Grove, under Dr. Joe B. Brown, before leaving to serve at Alabama's Dauphin Way Baptist Church.
+Rev. Pressley returned as Co-Pastor in 2010 and was voted in as Senior Pastor in 2011.